Wally Pesuit: Atlanta Falcons

 He was claimed off waivers by the Atlanta Falcons who used him at defensive end.
 On November 3, 1976, he was released after one game to make room for linebacker Jim Cope.

 Miami Dolphins

 On December 6, 1976, he was signed by the Miami Dolphins.
 He was a backup who played different positions along the offensive line.
 He was cut on August 21, 1979.

 Detroit Lions

 Pesuit was claimed off waivers by the Detroit Lions to replace Larry Tearry who abruptly left the team.
 That season, he started 5 games at center.
 He was released on August 26, 1980.
 He was later re-signed during the season and released on November 6, to make room for Rod Walters.

-Chicago Blitz (USFL)
+Chicago Blitz

 In 1983, he signed with the Chicago Blitz of the United States Football League.

 Jacksonville Bulls

 The Jacksonville Bulls selected him from the Chicago Blitz roster in the 1983 USFL Expansion Draft.
 In 1984, Pesuit played all 18 games as the Bulls' long snapper and a reserve offensive lineman.